 Jeff’s business is continually diversifying, finding new ways to impact the world.
 Most recently Jeff’s artwork was translated to couture fashion, with models dressed in hand-painted, red carpet gowns walking fashion runways.
 Jeff’s inspiring story of art, philanthropy and entrepreneurship is now featured in a book, Lessons From CLOD, as well as a live motivational presentation.
 Jeff believes, “Every act of kindness helps create kinder communities, more compassionate nations and a better world for all…even one painting at a time.”

 2015 Recipient: Hartwell Davis, Jr.

-Mr. Hartwell Davis is Chairman of the Board of Metalplate Galvanizing, Inc., a provider of hot dip galvanizing service for the steel industry throughout the South.
+Mr. Hartwell Davis (far right) is Chairman of the Board of Metalplate Galvanizing, Inc., a provider of hot dip galvanizing service for the steel industry throughout the South.
 For the past 45 years he has been President or Chairman of Metalplate.
 He holds a BS in Economics from the Wharton School of the University of Pennsylvania and an MBA from Columbia University.
 After college Hartwell served in the United States Navy as a commissioned officer.